cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_CLONE_DEPTH | `0` which will reflect in a full clone of a single branch | Clone depth.
 CIRRUS_SHELL | `sh` on Linux/macOS and `cmd.exe` on Windows | Shell that Cirrus CI uses to execute scripts.
 By default `sh` is used.
 CIRRUS_WORKING_DIR | `cirrus-ci-build` folder inside of a system's temporary folder | Working directory where Cirrus CI executes builds.
 Default to `cirrus-ci-build` folder inside of a system's temporary folder.

 ## Encrypted Variables

-It is possible to securely add sensitive information to `.cirrus.yml` file.
+It is possible to securely add sensitive information to a `.cirrus.yml` file.
 Encrypted variables are only available to builds initialized or approved by users with write permission to a corresponding repository.

 In order to encrypt a variable go to repository's settings page via clicking settings icon ![settings icon](https://storage.googleapis.com/material-icons/external-assets/v4/icons/svg/ic_settings_black_24px.svg)